cyclejs/collection/README.md

 # cycle-collections
+But Onionify offers similar API and more
+---
 An easier way to do collections in Cycle

 Components can be hard to manage in Cycle.js.
 They can be especially painful when you're working with lists of components.